stub4ever/animations/README.md

 Feel free to checkout each branch

-  day1: 8 simple CSS animations
+Day 1: 8 simple CSS animations